 - Any other goals you have set for yourself

 Holding yourself accountable is nothing more than following through with YOUR commitments and responsibilities.
-It’s doing what YOU know YOU should do, when YOU should it.
+It’s doing what YOU know YOU should do when YOU should do it.

 Whether you are 15 years old or 60 years old, let today be the day that you make the commitment to yourself that you will NEVER again require anyone else to hold you accountable.
-Let me also encourage you to start keeping a prioritized “To Do” list and focus on holding yourself accountable to working through your tasks in a prioritized sequence.
+Let me also encourage you to start keeping a prioritized to-do list and focus on holding yourself accountable to work through your tasks in a prioritized sequence.

 This is your life!
 Take control.
 Be responsible for it.